shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You can more easily apply Bond Affinity options.
 You may spend 1 AP to reduce the MP cost of a Bond Affinity option by 1.
 You may do this multiple times per spell.
 This AP cost still counts against your Mana Spend Limit.

+### Quick Casting

+You can easily cast quick spells.
+Whenever you cast a spell, if the total AP cost of that spell is 1, you can ignore the Multiple Check Penalty for that spell cast.

 ## Level 5 Class Features

 ### Spell Warp